Information and Facts about the Physical Bible

 The estimate is that over 100 million copies of the Bible, all translations, are sold worldwide each year.

-The first five books of the Old Testament are also called the Pentateuch.
+The first five books of the Old Testament create the Pentateuch.

-• The Torah makes up about one-fourth of the "Tanakh."
+The Torah is about one-fourth of the "Tanakh."

-• The Jewish community calls this section the "Torah" or the "Chumash."
+This section is the "Torah" or the "Chumash".

 Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

-The first four books of the New Testament are called the Gospels.
+The first four books of the New Testament are the Gospels.

-• The books of Matthew, Mark, Luke, and John are called the Gospels.
+Gospels include the books of Matthew, Mark, Luke, and John.

-• The Jewish faith does not recognize the New Testament as true scripture.
+Jews do not recognize the New Testament as valid scripture.

 We have identified and considered forty people as the main authors of the Bible.

-• However, Luke was not.
-He was a Gentile and a doctor.
+However, Luke was not a Jew; he was a Gentile and a doctor.

-The Bible was mostly written in Israel, some in Egypt, and a few in European cities.
+The Bible was mostly written in Israel, with some in Egypt, and a few in European cities.

 The order of the "Books" in the Bible is neither chronological nor authorial.

-• We arranged the books according to their intended use.
+The books are arranged according to their intended use.

-There are interesting derivatives of biblical words to explore.
+There are intriguing derivatives of biblical words to explore.

-• Christ is from the Greek word "khristos," which means "the anointed."
+Christ is a word from the Greek "khristos," which translates as "the anointed."

-• Lucifer's name is derived from the Latin phrase "lux ferre," which translates to "light bringing."
+Lucifer's name is derived from the Latin phrase "lux ferre," and translates to "light bringing."

-• Amen is derived from the Hebrew word "āmēn," which means “certainty."
+Amen is a word derived from the Hebrew "āmēn," which means “certainty."

-The Protestant Bible is generally believed to be true and accurate.
+The Protestant Bible is acknowledged to be a true and accurate translation.

-• Others believe the Bible is a book authored by inspired believers in God.
+Others believe the Bible is a book authored by inspired believers.

 The Geneva Bible is recognized as the most heralded Bible of its time.